Contents

 The answer is “NO”.
 Most standard policies available do not provide cover for high-altitude trips or more adventurous vacations in Africa.

-Neither cover for lost baggage nor for trip cancellation or missed flights.
+Neither covers lost baggage, trip cancellations, or missed flights.

 You should seek the right policy that suits that type of adventure.